 If you have a crazy and fun topping combos you love, let me know if the comments below!
 I love trying new options and I’m always looking for suggestions.

-For this recipe, yes.
+For this homemade vanilla ice cream recipe, yes.
 There are other ice cream recipes out there that don’t require an ice cream maker.
 Those recipes usually say “no churn” in the title.
 So, you can make ice cream without the ice cream maker but I will admit, it’s just not the same.

 Purchasing an ice cream maker is so worth every penny.
 Once you use one just once and taste the difference you’ll understand.
 It will be like you transformed your kitchen into your own personal scoop shop.